Sleeping on the Sand (Can be comfortable)

 During my travels on Maui and other Outer Islands, I traveled by minibike.
 I took just the minimum amount of lightweight sleeping gear needed to have a nice economical vacation.
 After a short time I figured out that all I needed was an army surplus rain poncho and a large double bedspread.

-The temperature in the Islands in the 60ies varied by only about 5° from the day time to the evening and it is about 5° warmer in the summer than the winter, so when I travel during the summer I really didn’t need any more bedding than the above.
+The temperature in the Islands in the 60ies, varied by only about 5° from day time to the evening and it is about 5° warmer in the summer than the winter, so when I traveled during the summer I really didn’t need any more bedding than the above.

 Most of the time I would spread the poncho out on the sand and use the bedspread as a cover, not so much for warmth, but to keep any mosquitoes away, if they were present.
 If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho out on top of me to keep the rain off.
 On the good side, it very seldom rained.
 Most of the rain falls on the higher elevations.

-As I drove away the next morning, I noticed a hotel in the affected area that was still open.
-I took a closer look and I noticed that it was built in a way that looked like there were carports below so that the first floor lobby was up one floor from the beach.
-Apparently this allowed as it is safe from a Tsunami.
+As I rode my 50 cc Tohatsu bike away the next morning, I noticed a hotel in the affected area that was still open.
+I took a closer look and I noticed that it was raised up in a way that made it look like there were carports below.
+The first floor lobby was up one floor from the beach.
+Apparently this allowed it to be safe from any future Tsunami.

-The next Evening it was time to find a place to stay indoors.
-I asked around for an economical place to stay and I found out that there was a Japanese Tea House that would let me to stay over as long as I was willing to go through the Japanese tea ceremony.
+The next Evening, it was time to find a place to stay indoors.
+I asked around for an economical place and I found out that there was a Japanese Tea House that would let me to stay over as long as I was willing to go through the Japanese tea ceremony.
 It was interesting and quite different.
 I enjoyed my stay there.
-Afterwards I did some more traveling around visiting waterfalls and nature parks.
+Afterwards I did some more traveling around visiting waterfalls and nature parks on the Bog Island.